GreptimeTeam/greptimedb-grafana-datasource/README.md

 ## Install packaged plugin Locally(Use of either method)

-> We haven't publish this plugin to grafana, you can install local currentlly.
+> We haven't published this plugin to grafana, you can install local currently.

 > Get plugin zip from  [release page](https://github.com/GreptimeTeam/greptimedb-grafana-datasource/releases)